Cameron's electioneering tax giveaway announced ...

 Payday lenders have been warned to get their act...

 Not when set in a domestic historical context.
 A...

-Our weekly round up of top blog posts and bloggers.
+The weekly round up of the top posts and bloggers

 Latest from Independent journalists on Twitter